cjdbarlow/Part-One/statistical_terms.md

 <!--></!-->

->Describe bias, types of error, ~~confounding factors and sample size calculations,!! and the factors that influence them
+>Describe bias, types of error, ~~confounding factors and sample size calculations,~~ and the factors that influence them

 All these terms refer to characteristics of **diagnostic tests**.
 The easiest way to approach this is via a 2x2 table, and has been recommended in previous exams as an approach to questions on this topic.